makersacademy/rps-challenge/README.md

 if multiplayer run similar code but on two separate pages ask of a user move.
 Then compare using the same hash to find out the winner, button to play again

+### Changes

+This went ok, but did refactor the model into a Game class holding the player names and moves.

 ## Bonus level 2: Rock, Paper, Scissors, Spock, Lizard

 Use the _special_ rules ( _you can find them here http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock_ )